 From a business perspective, it is costly and difficult to acquire ALL components of our products in organic or local produce form.
 This (of course) is somewhat to do with dollars but also the fact that many large scale suppliers in Australia (such as cashew farmers) will not do business with the little guys - and that’s us.
 But rest assured that as we grow, so too will our capacity and drive to source more locally produced, sustainable and organic ingredients.

 Are Lauds products Gluten-Free?

 The Australian Food Standards Code prohibits the use of a ‘gluten-free’ claim on any oat-containing products unless they have been certified gluten free.
 Most of Lauds products are currently inoculated with an oat milk yogurt (the culturing agent), so for these products we cannot, and do not, claim to be gluten-free.
-However, we recently changed our Aged Cashew Cheese recipe (now cultured with Water Kefir) so this product IS gluten free!
+However, we recently changed our Aged Cashew Cheese and Ashed Walnut Cheese recipe (now cultured with Water Kefir) so these products are now gluten free!